NaturalHistoryMuseum/cookiecutter-ckanext/{{cookiecutter.slug}}/CONTRIBUTING.md

 ##### pre-commit

 pre-commit is a tool that runs a variety of checks and modifications before a commit is made.
-You can check the [.pre-commit-config.yaml](./.pre-commit-config.yaml) file to see eaxtly what it's currently configured to do for this repository, but of particular note:
+You can check the [.pre-commit-config.yaml](./.pre-commit-config.yaml) file to see exactly what it's currently configured to do for this repository, but of particular note:

 - reformats Python code with [Black](https://github.com/psf/black)
 - reformats JavaScript and stylesheets with [Prettier](https://prettier.io)